mongodb/terraform-provider-mongodbatlas/website/docs/r/online_archive.html.markdown

 * `day_of_week`     - Day of the week when the scheduled archive starts.
 The week starts with Monday (1) and ends with Sunday (7).
 This field should be provided only when schedule `type` is `WEEKLY`.

 ### Partition
-* `field_name` - (Required) Name of the field.
-To specify a nested field, use the dot notation.
+* `field_name` - Human-readable label that identifies the parameter that MongoDB Cloud uses to partition data.
+To specify a nested parameter, use the dot notation.
-* `order` - (Required) Position of the field in the partition.
-Value can be: 0,1,2 By default, the date field specified in the criteria.dateField parameter is in the first position of the partition.
+* `order` - Sequence in which MongoDB Cloud slices the collection data to create partitions.
+The resource expresses this sequence starting with zero.
+The value of the `criteria.dateField` parameter defaults as the first item in the partition sequence.
-* `field_type` - (Optional) type of the partition field
+* `field_type` - Data type of the parameter that that MongoDB Cloud uses to partition data.
+Partition parameters of type UUID must be of binary subtype 4.
+MongoDB Cloud skips partition parameters of type UUID with subtype 3.
+Valid values: `date`, `int`, `long`, `objectId`, `string`, `uuid`.

 ## Attributes Reference
 * `archive_id` - ID of the online archive.